Documentation of the literature search

 We eliminated links based on which were the least relevant to our topic.
 When we started writing on the summary, we already had a couple of links more than we needed.
 Then we just started writing using some of the links.
 Eventually we had used 10 links and then dropped the ones we hadn’t used.

-A challenge of online-socializing using technology are isolation and addiction.
+Some challenges of online-socializing using technology are isolation and addiction.
 With media personalized to you available all the time, it can be easy to get lost in a world in which everything revolves around your interests and values.
-One can often sit for hours browsing or scrolling as pastime, which is often one way communication.
+One can often sit for hours browsing or scrolling as pastime, which is often one way communication (Elsevier, 2017).

 One of the bigger challenges of online-socializing is being able to mask one’s intentions easier.
 With online chatting one can’t perceive another’s tone or non-verbal communication, for example body language.
+It makes it very easy to hide what you’re feeling or really mean.
 This leaves everything up for interpretation, which can often lead to misunderstandings.
 On the other side of the spectrum, people are using the fact that they’re hidden to bully.
+(Susan Tardanico, 2012).

 Bullying has always been an issue.
 It’s only become more of a challenge when the people bullying can’t be directly identified in person.
 There is always an opportunity to bully or be mean online, with the increasing popularity of portable connections to the internet, for example smartphones.
 Smartphones have access to almost every social media platform available, making it hard to avoid attention.
-Different platforms offer different challenges regarding personal privacy.
+Different platforms offer different challenges regarding personal privacy (Slonje, Smith, 2008).

 An example of an app that can be very “privacy breaching” is Snapchat.
 The app has a feature called snapmap.
 This function collects information about where you are located at all times when using the app.
 This information is shared with all your friends.
 Many other apps and websites also collects different information about you and your device.
-This information is possible for others to find and can contribute to making people feel watched.
+This information is possible for others to find and can contribute to making people feel watched (Tove Marks, 2019).

 Instagram is a platform which is heavily centered around posting pictures.
 This can create pressure among young adults to feel they have to post something regularly.
-This can also create pressure around getting enough likes on your photos.
+This can also create pressure around getting enough likes on your photos (Sunde, Tveit, Gudvangen, 2015).

 Berntsen Rudi (2017) Endringer i sosialisering – fra eventyr til digitale læremidler.
 Retrieved from: https://ndla.no/subjects/subject:3/topic:1:55163/topic:1:168398/resource:1:1552